flutter/packages/packages/pigeon/README.md

 ## Supported Platforms

-Currently Pigeon supports generating Objective-C and experimental Swift code for usage on iOS, Java and experimental Kotlin code for Android, and has experimental support for C++ for Windows.
+Currently Pigeon supports generating Objective-C and Swift code for usage on iOS, Java and Kotlin code for Android, and has experimental support for C++ for Windows.
 The Objective-C code is
 [accessible to Swift](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift)